The Modern Son of Man

 But, the more he grew in his knowledge of religions, religious traditions and esoteric spiritual teachings, the more he came to think that all he could learn from people was what they thought of God, and he already knew what God is.
 And, unfortunately, after a few years, he thought he didn't need more education and guidance.
 He thought he was enlightened reborn of the spirit, but much later with hindsight and study of scriptures and Qabalah, he realized that he had become foolish and unwittingly covetous and willful.

 You see, having been called by God and having witnessed the Divine Light and reality of God does not make a person enlightened.
 One becomes enlightened only after a process of spiritual unfoldment which can eventually lead to actual spiritual rebirth.
 So he understands that even at 73 years old, he is still on the path of return, still learning, understanding that if you think yourself enlightened or wise, you’re not.

 Between 1971 and 1974, he sang in a number of clubs in his home town, and he enjoyed the rewards of his talent, especially from women.
 He performed sporadically for small audiences as he was finishing college, and after he graduated and earned a teaching credential he started working professionally in 1972 as an educator.

-In early 1973 his girlfriend of two years broke up with him because he was not exclusive with his affections, and after they parted he grew his hair long and grew a beard again (because he had shaved it off for her), and he reveled again in the free love atmosphere.
+In early 1973 his girlfriend of two years broke up with him because once he had not been exclusive with his affections, and after they parted he grew his hair long and grew a beard again (because he had shaved it off for her), and he reveled again in the free love atmosphere.